*Updated January 23, 2019. This post originally appeared on January 22, 2014.*

 When I’m browsing Gmail I can simply swipe to archive or delete emails based on the subject line.
 If I’ve swiped your email away, I haven’t even seen your design!
 Creating a successful campaign starts with the subject line and we always A/B test ours in Campaign Monitor.

-The next important piece is making sure the design can be read without relying on images.
+The next important piece of a successful email marketing campaign is making sure the design can be read without relying on images.
 Most email clients block auto downloading of images.
-If your headline and body copy is in that image then it can’t be read.
+If your headline and body copy is in that image, then it can’t be read.
 Make all necessary headlines and paragraphs text in HTML.

 Back to your question, I think it’s great for designers to hone their production skills.
 If you like print, be the best print designer.
 If you like email, make the best damn emails.
 The problem arises when you’re so good at your craft that you’re pigeon-holed as a production person for someone else’s ideas.
 That’s why I think designers should also develop the skill of understanding the problem and developing a concept.